Table of Contents

 In recent years, a cannabis component called CBD (also known as cannabidiol) has become very popolar among large parts of the population.
-CBD is now mainstream!
-But can CBD be taken during pregnancy?
+CBD is now mainstream! let’s talk about the possibility of taking cbd while pregnant.

 What is CBD

 As always, let’s start from the basics.
 CBD is a chemical compound that comes from the cannabis plant known as hemp.
 Another version of cannabis produces marijuana.
 CBD is not the only chemical found in the cannabis plant.

 Another one, THC (also known as tetrahydrocannabinol) is what gives marijuana its intoxicating and psychoactive powers.
 It’s also what gives you the munchies, a drug or alcohol induced craving for food (in particular junk food).

 CBD is not THC: it will not make you feel high and it will not give you the munchies, so it’s safe to take at home, work or elsewhere.
 Just be sure that you are consuming high quality products, start very low with the dosage and listen to your body.